monkoose/neocodeium/README.md

 > Currently, it only works on neovim's nightly build.

 > [!Note]
 > The plugin is beta quality.
-Has not been tested on Windows at all (the code for its support was adopted from [codeium.vim]).
+It has not been tested on Windows at all (the code for its support was adopted from [codeium.vim]).
 >
 > Please report any issues on the [GitHub repository](https://github.com/monkoose/neocodeium/issues).